ni9hty/pacg/README.md

 - [x] Check local permission conditions
 - [x] if a request result the same proxy ip already checked via the api, result in a new check
 - [x] implemented [geoip](https://github.com/rainycape/geoip) function for generating smart routes from your start country (db already in this repo and home/start ip already catched)
+- [/] implement other free proxy sources with a crawler mode, slapword html-tables_to_json updateable regular/manually from an extra file with links (started)

 ### Brainstorm & notes
 - [ ] Proxy availability + latency check, if a proxy timeout occur, get a new one (both conditions already catched)
 - [ ] implement parameter through how many countrys you want to chain
 - [ ] implement function to generate smart and fast routes through your target via countrys in an order with lowest latency (need some conceptual planing, start country already catched)
 - [ ] implement a function to re-check already generated config and by whish replace single proxys, like re-check availability/latency for currently inserted proxys
-- [ ] implement other free proxy sources, slapword html-tables_to_json updateable regular/manually by an extra config file with links

 Feel free to comment or PR if you like.